 Our class showed a few pieces in the main nave of CCA’s SF campus for a few days in April, but I didn’t have my first official art show of five pieces until November 7-21, 2014, as part of CCA’s International Student Exhibition at the College Avenue Galleries.

-More recently I treated myself to a portraiture class at OCADU in Toronto.
+More recently I treated myself to a portraiture class at OCADU in Toronto, which.